SwapnilPatil0811/AI-mortgage-data-extraction/README.md

 📖 Conclusion

-As a Data Scientist, I designed this system to demonstrate how AI + OCR can transform real-world document processing.
+As a Data Analyst, I designed this system to demonstrate how AI + OCR can transform real-world document processing.
 This project highlights my ability to:

 Understand a business problem